Venezuelans overjoyed by US temporary residency opportunity - WTMJ

 Many of those who immigrated to the U.S. have applied for asylum, but escaping a humanitarian crisis does not automatically result in the approval of an asylum case in the U.S. More than 50% of asylum applications from Venezuelans have been rejected over the past few years, said Michael Kagan, law professor and director of the immigration clinic at the University of Nevada Las Vegas.

-“As long as someone does not have a significant criminal record, it’s a pretty straightforward application, and I would expect nearly all to be approved,” Kagan said referring to the Temporary Protected Status program.

-Gustavo Acosta cheered loudly at his home in Queens, New York, upon learning that the Biden government had ordered TPS.
+Gustavo Acosta cheered loudly upon learning that the Biden government had ordered temporary protected status for Venezuelans.
 He arrived in the U.S. in March 2019, illegally crossing the border with Mexico and turning himself over to authorities at a port of entry.
 He was detained for 13 months and applied for asylum but was denied and ordered deported.

 “It helps us and gives us great relief,” Acosta, a hairstylist, said.
 “I can breathe a little easier … I was very afraid of being deported.”

 With the temporary protection, he hopes to get a job that allows him to support himself.
-For now, Acosta, 35, lives with two Venezuelan friends and receives financial assistance from the New York government.
+For now, Acosta, 36, lives in a small studio apartment in Queens, New York, and receives financial assistance from the state government.

 “It’s going to be a 360-degree change,” said Acosta, whose sister is a refugee in Colombia and parents and grandmother are in Maracaibo, Venezuela.